The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-- Having bad credit is typically worse that having no credit whatsoever.
+- Having bad credit is typically worse than having no credit whatsoever.

-Generally, having no credit is better than having bad credit, though both can hold you back.
-People with no credit history may have trouble getting approved for today’s best credit cards, for example — while people with bad credit may have trouble applying for credit, renting an apartment and more.
+Having no credit is better than having bad credit, though both can hold you back.
+Bad credit shows potential lenders a negative track record of managing credit.
+Meanwhile, no credit means lenders can’t tell how you’ll handle repaying debts because you don’t have much experience.
+People with no credit history may have trouble getting approved for today’s best credit cards, for example, while people with bad credit may have trouble applying for credit, renting an apartment and more.

 Luckily, there’s a way out.
-Whether you’re just getting started with credit or you’ve made a few financial mistakes in the past, the answer is simple: Learn what it takes to build your credit score and start working your way toward the benefits of good credit.
+Whether you’re just getting started with credit or you’ve made a few financial mistakes in the past, the next steps are simple: Learn what it takes to build your credit score and start working your way toward the benefits of good credit.

 Here’s what you need to know about your situation and how to improve it.